 Descriptions of affected courses contain a phrase such as, "Credit toward the degree will not be granted for...".
-Students should read the course descriptions in the Departments of Instruction section in the back of the catalogue, or consult with their academic department if there are questions about whether or not credit for a course will be applied toward the degree.
+Students should read the course descriptions in the Course Description section in the back of the catalogue, or consult with their academic department if there are questions about whether or not credit for a course will be applied toward the degree.